Georgian Orthodox Church: Leak of 2021

+Proposal to establish Orthodox Christianity as the state religion in 2024

+During the 2024 Georgian parliamentary election, the Georgian Dream announced the prospect of a constitutional amendment designating Orthodox Christianity as the state religion.

+In contrast, the Georgian Orthodox Church has expressed skepticism, fearing that such a change could compromise its independence and increase government control.
+High-ranking clergy members, including Metropolitan Shio Mujiri and Metropolitan Nikoloz Pachuashvili, have raised concerns about the potential implications of this proposal, arguing that it could alter the traditionally independent yet cooperative relationship between the state and the church, established by the 2002 Concordat.

 Structure

 Holy Synod

 The Gelati Monastery, a UNESCO World Heritage Site.

 The Georgian Orthodox Church is managed by the Holy Synod, headed by the Catholicos-Patriarch of All Georgia.
 The Holy Synod is the collective body of bishops of the church.
-In addition to the Patriarch, the Synod comprises 38 members, including 25 metropolitan bishops, 5 archbishops and 7 simple bishops.
+In addition to the patriarch, the synod comprises 38 members, including 25 metropolitan bishops, 5 archbishops and 7 simple bishops.
 As of 2012, the following bishops are members of the Holy Synod, in such hierarchical order: